ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFoldersApi.md

 const apiInstance = new FilesFoldersApi(configuration);

-let folderId: number; //The folder ID to delete. (default to undefined) let deleteFolder: DeleteFolder; //The parameters for deleting a folder. (optional)
+let folderId: number; //The folder ID to delete. (default to undefined) let deleteFolder: DeleteFolder; //The parameters for deleting a folder.

 const { status, data } = await apiInstance.deleteFolder(
     folderId,